Tenison/weather/README.md

 # weather project
+##Siple web stack
-#created with the help of Open Weather Map
+#created with the help of Open Weather Map Api
 #create a free acount to access weather information.

 #eyeTengin weather project